Welcome to your Clairification Dashboard and Monthly Tip!

 PERSONAL NOTE: Before we begin with the tips, please indulge me a moment to tell you how very special Clairification School students are to me.
 It gives me a warm glow to know there are so many folks like you endeavoring to make our world a better and more caring place, and I am so grateful to have this opportunity to share my experience and wisdom with you.

 If I can help you succeed, I’m happy.
 Thank you for joining me on the pathway to passionate philanthropy!

 TIP 1: Plan Your Year-End E-Appeal Series

 Your year-end online strategy is not only important, it’s critical.

 Email has a shelf life of about 24 hours, so there’s a high likelihood your donor will miss it.
 Unless you send it again.
 And again.
 It’s quite different from direct mail, which tends to sit around the house.

 According to M&R’s report, nonprofits sent 7 fundraising emails per subscriber in December.
 That may be too few or too many for you, but I’m giving you a benchmark.
-Online fundraising guru John Haydon suggests asking three times between 12-27 and 12-31.
+The late, great online fundraising guru John Haydon suggests asking three times between 12-27 and 12-31.
 I concur.

 Here are a few ‘oldie-but-goody’ articles I’ve collected you may find of interest:

-- How to Craft Your Year-End Fundraising Appeal — Q & A with 4raGoodCause
+- How to Craft Your Year-End Fundraising Appeal — Q & A with 4aGoodCause

 - Supercharge Your Year-End Nonprofit Emails with Foolproof Subject Lines ♡ – Clairification